ridoatmanto/ucl-last-16-draw/README.md

 ### Prepare your own drawing

 **Option 1:**
-1. Download this repo.
+1. Download this repository.
-2. Open file `example.rb` on you favourite command line(CLI) terminal
+2. Open file `example.rb` on you favourite command line(CLI) terminal.
 3. Make sure your operating system has ruby in it.
 ```
 ~ ruby example.rb